 But one thing that can be tricky with dumbbells, especially adjustable dumbbells, is knowing exactly how much weight you’re lifting each time.

 It’s important to know: How much do dumbbell bars or handles weigh without weights?

-It all depends on the brand, but usually, the empty dumbbell bar will weigh somewhere between 5 and 10 pounds per hand.
+How much a dumbbell bar weighs will depends on the brand, but usually, the empty dumbbell bar itself will weigh somewhere between 5 and 10 pounds per hand.

 Adjustable dumbbell handles come in lots of different shapes and sizes.

 Shorter (around 14″) bars and thinner bars (around 1″ diameter) will be closer to 5 pounds each, where longer bars with thicker sleeves (closer to 2″) will weigh closer to 10 pounds each or slightly more.

 Now let’s take a slightly closer look.

 Some real examples of adjustable dumbbell handle weights